uadmin/uadmin-docs/document_system/tutorial/part2.rst

 * FolderUser
 * Folder

-Let’s create a new file in the models folder named “folder.go” with the following codes below:
+Let’s create a new file in the models folder named **folder.go** with the following codes below:

 .. code-block:: go